-How Chernobyl prompted one of The Smiths' greatest tunes
+How Chernobyl inspired one of The Smiths' greatest songs

 The nuclear power station’s accident in 1986 has been the subject of an acclaimed TV drama… but the real events prompted Morrissey and Johnny Marr to write one of their most famous songs.

 One of the most talked about TV series of 2019 was HBO/Sky’s Chernobyl, about the nuclear disaster that befell the Soviet power station in April 1986.
 The hard-hitting mini-series, written by Craig Mazin, and directed by Johan Renck, prompted a lot of conversation about the incident - but did you know it inspired one of The Smiths’ most enduring hits?

 One of the most rabble-rousing of The Smiths' songs, Panic was one of the Manchester band’s biggest hits, making Number 11 in the UK charts in the summer of 1986.
 The song - a stomping, guitar led tune that owes a lot to Metal Guru by Marc Bolan - talks of civil unrest around the country and bemoans the fact that “the disco” and “the DJ” play music that “says nothing to me about my life”.

 “Burn down the disco / Hang the blessed DJ

 It says nothing to me about my life.”